hdngo/tic-tac-toe/README.md

 - 8) Empty side: The player plays in a middle square on any of the 4 sides.

 #Next Steps
+##MiniMax Algorithm
 One thing I definitely want to get around to is implementing the MiniMax algorithm.
 I had spent several hours (days even) trying to implement it before, but when attempting to test out my implementation of it, I would receive stack limit errors.
 One thing I may try to do first is see if I can implement out an Unbeatable AI in Ruby, and then try translating that code into JavaScript.
 Another alternative would be to do some research into the MiniMax algorithm with Alpha/Beta pruning.
+##Refactor
+Cause there's always room to refactor and make things more dry and modular.

 #Audio Credits
 Go to Team Fortress 2 Sounds, check them out [here](http://www.tf2sounds.com/)